DependableSystemsLab/DynPolAC/README.md

 # DynPolAC
 ## Dynamic Policy-based Access Control for IoT Systems
 IoT systems are comprised of many nodes with live data communication among them.
-Some of their environments are also dynamic such that nodes require information passage in <1s intervals.
+Some of their environments are also dynamic and moving such that their nodes require information handshake in <1s intervals.
 DynaPolAC is an authorization service for data passage between the nodes of dynamic IoT systems.

 Here is the roadmap:
 1. **dynPolAC**: Implementation of the policy handling (registration, check and update) with the database.